FBAGSTM/AED4/docs/README.md

     | AED_FOLDER_NAME | audio_event_detection |	The folder name for the use case, used to locate the dataset and scripts	| No
     | processing_step_name| Preprocess_`dataset_name`	| The name of the preprocessing step in the pipeline in SageMaker Studio, dynamically includes the dataset name |	Yes
     | modelzoo_version | v1 |	The version of the STM model zoo being used | No

+> [!TIP]
+You can find an example of a completed pipeline_parameters-example.py file for the dataset ESC-50 in the [pipeline_parameters-example file](./pipeline_parameters-example.py).